 For Pet Owners

 Keep your pets indoors as much as possible.
-Hot pavement can burn your dog’s paws in a matter of seconds, and animals can overheat quickly in high temperatures.
 Limit outdoor time to early morning or evening hours when it is cooler, and always provide access to fresh, cool water.

 Chesapeake: